CasperKristiansson/pydantic-fixturegen/docs/cli.md

 - `--format` selects `csv`, `parquet`, or `arrow`.
 Each honours deterministic seeds and shares the same generation pipeline as `gen json`.
 - CSV output streams line-by-line (optionally via `--compression gzip`), while Parquet and Arrow use PyArrow writers; install the `[dataset]` extra or `pyarrow` to enable columnar formats.
 - `--shard-size` splits high-volume runs across multiple files without buffering the entire dataset in memory; templates with `{case_index}` apply per shard exactly like `gen json`.
+- `--override/-O` accepts the same JSON payloads as `[tool.pydantic_fixturegen.overrides]` so you can pin individual fields, mark them as `require`, or run post-generation hooks for one-off datasets.
 - Cycle metadata is preserved via the `__cycles__` column so downstream checks can reason about recursion heuristics.
 - Determinism helpers mirror `gen json`: `--seed`, `--freeze-seeds`, `--preset`, `--profile`, `--now`, `--respect-validators`, `--validator-max-retries`, `--max-depth`, `--on-cycle`, `--rng-mode`.
 - Observability: `--json-errors`, `--watch`, `--watch-debounce`, and relation links via `--link source.field=target.field` stay consistent with other emitters.